musebe/screenrecoder/documentation.md

 }
 ```

 Thats it!
-You can now recorde your screen as video and upload it to cloudinary.
+You can now record your screen as video and upload it to cloudinary.
 Your video link will automatically appear in the link tab above the video